Montana Medicare Plans

 ||Medicare Part D (Drug Coverage)

-The Different Types of Medicare Programs in Montana
+The Different Types of Montana Medicare Plans

 In the state of Montana, there are 177,835 seniors currently receiving their federal Medicare benefits.
 17% of them (30,232 residents) have replaced their federal Medicare coverage with a Medicare Advantage policy.
 However, Medigap supplement policies are more popular in Montana: 50,954 seniors are supplementing their Traditional Medicare with such policies.
 The remaining 96,649 beneficiaries are likely managing their benefits through some other means, such as an employer benefit program, or relying on Traditional Medicare alone to manage their health care needs.